documaster/documaster-api/v1/endpoints.md

     - defaults to false
 - `expand` (optional)
   - specifies additional resources to be included in the response
+- `expandPageSize` (optional)
+  - specifies the page size for the additional resources in the `expand` parameter
 - `attributes` (optional)
   - specifies the list of attributes to be returned for each resource in the response